davidejones/integrations-core/postgres/README.md

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->

-Create the function to enable the agent to collect execution plans:
+Create the function to enable the agent to collect execution plans.
+This is required only for [Deep Database Monitoring](#deep-database-monitoring).

 ```SQL
 CREATE OR REPLACE FUNCTION datadog.explain_statement (